 - Censorship, Standing Committee Against

 - Charlotte Huck Award for Outstanding Fiction for Children, NCTE

 - Children's Poetry Award Committee, NCTE

 - Diversity and Inclusivity, Standing Committee on

 - Global Citizenship, Standing Committee on

-- Lesbian, Gay, Bisexual, and Transgender Issues in Academic Studies Advisory Committee
+- Lesbian, Gay, Bisexual, Transgender, and Queer Advisory Committee

 - Orbis Pictus Award for Outstanding Nonfiction in Children’s Literature

 - Program to Recognize Excellence in Student Literary Magazines Advisory Committee

 - Public Language Awards Committee